Wyverns010/ingenius10/presentation.md

 MetaMask -
 It is a bridge that allows you to visit the distributed web of tomorrow in your browser today.
 It allows you to run Ethereum dApps right in your browser without running a full Ethereum node.

+Ganache -
+is a personal blockchain for Ethereum development you can use to deploy contracts, develop your applications, and run tests.